Why Should I Create An Outline for my Book?

 Ideas for outline/book content:

 Answer frequently asked questions.
 Pretend you are a veterinarian and also a dog owner who is writing a book about running with a dog.
-In that case, you certainly get asked for running with a dog advice.
+In that case, you certainly get asked about running with a dog.
 Include the answers to frequently asked questions in the book.

 Repurpose content.
 Have you given a speech or written an article on your book’s topic?
 Great, repurpose the content and include it in book.